What’s it all about?

 Events: The Dulwich Festival takes place in spring and encompasses a whole host of events, including art exhibitions, talks, nature walks, theatre, music and comedy.
 Norwood Feast is held monthly and transforms the centre of nearby West Norwood into one big market with stalls selling food, plants, crafts and vintage clothing.

 - Dulwich Books organises literary events such as ‘Meet the Author’ evenings and poetry readings.
 On the same crossroads lies Cook, which sells gourmet frozen ready meals.

-- For a touch of glamour, treat yourself to a facial and a new hairdo at Jo Partridge’s salon.
-To complete the look, pop into the Phase Eight store for that special occasion outfit, or head to Jaadu for clothes with an Indian twist.
+- For a touch of glamour, treat yourself to a facial and a new hairdo at Partridge's Hair and Beauty.

 - Have a wander around the Alleyn Park Garden Centre for all your horticultural needs, from trees and herbs to bird food and gifts for gardeners.

 - When you’ve finished shopping, pop into the Volcano Coffee Works, enjoy a cuppa or pick up some freshly roasted beans.